What Does It Mean to Be Process Driven?

 Many builders have some tools to manage their job, but a substantial percentage do not use them consistently or in any meaningful way.
 Many also have a top-notch roster of employees who are more than capable of delivering quality outputs, yet they cannot leverage their skillsets properly.

 - No Limits on Time – The operations can expand over a virtually unlimited time frame.
-For instance, if additional labour hours are required, it can hire additional workers and seamlessly train them into the process.
+For instance, if additional labor hours are required, it can hire additional workers and seamlessly train them into the process.

 - Self-Governing Mechanism – Control and balance are achieved through systems which are then regularly evaluated for performance to ensure standards are met.